gabrielrueda/win-hacks-2024/README.md

 # Smart Park

 ## About
 An smart parking system that will detect parked cars using opencv and arduino for a real-life model.
-The information is stored in a MariaDB database and statistics/UI are shown in Streamlit framework
+The information is stored in a MariaDB database and statistics/UI are shown in Streamlit framework. <br><br>

 ![logo](https://github.com/gabrielrueda/win-hacks-2024/assets/93105329/142eee82-6c98-4ad6-99e9-3a8b02e65b61)